masato1122/auto-kappa/README.md

 - **max\_natoms**: Maximum number of atoms in the supercell used for the force constant calculation [Default: 150]

+- **nmax\_suggest**: Maximum number of displacement patterns for the finite-displacement method.
+If the number of generated patterns exceeds this value, the LASSO regression approach will be applied [Default: 100].

 - **scph**: Flag for considering phonon renormalization using the self-consistent phonon (SCPH) approach [Default: 0]

 - **four**: Flag for considering four phonon scattering.
 The "command_anphon_ver2" option must be set properly.
 [Default: 0]